Skip to the content.

 Proposals to present work are due August 11, and consist of a brief, 300-word abstract in text format rather than a full paper.
 TADA 2023 is a non-archival conference; there are no formal proceedings, and papers presented at the conference will not be distributed publicly by the conference.
 Presenters are expected to provide a paper to their discussant two weeks before the conference.
 We welcome any work, so long as it hasn’t been previously presented at a TADA conference.
 We also welcome individuals to volunteer to serve as discussants.

-Link for submissions.
+Link for submissions (inactive).

 Doctoral Consortium and Broadening Participation